ezdine/carhunt/README.md

 ##Installation

 1. Clone the Git Repo.
 Alternatively, download and extract into a folder.
-2. Copy the files to htdocs in XAMPP.
+2. Copy the files to the webroot of your server.
 3. Start local server and run it.

 ##Running the Tests